LynnaChen/rare-disease-rag/README.md

 # Rare Disease RAG Pipline

-This project is a Retrieval-Augmented Generation (RAG) based question-answering system for the rare disease domain.
+This project is a RAG pipeline for the rare disease domain.
 It combines a local document knowledge base (e.g. medical PDF literature), a vector retrieval pipeline built on ChromaDB, and **Qwen2-7B-Instruct** served through **vLLM** for high-performance inference.

 The system is fully containerized with Docker Compose and is designed for reproducible deployment, local development, and further extension.